nngogol/PySimpleGUIDocGen/db/1_HEADER_top_part.md

 What about those pesky callbacks?
 They're difficult for beginners to grasp and they're a bit of a pain in the ass to deal with.
 The way PySimpleGUI got around events was to utilize ***a "message passing" architecture*** instead.

-Instead of a user function being called when there's some event, instead the information is "passed" to the user when they call the function `Window.Read()`
+Instead of a user function being called when there's some event, instead the information is "passed" to the user when they call the function `Window.read()`

-***Everything*** is returned through this `Window.Read` call.
+***Everything*** is returned through this `Window.read` call.
 Of course the underlying GUI frameworks still perform callbacks, but they all happen inside of PySimpleGUI where they are turned into messages to pass to you.

-All of the boilerplate code, the event handling, widget creation, frames containing widgets, etc, are **exactly the same** objects and calls that you would be writing if you wrote directly in tktiner, Qt, etc.  With all of this code out of the way and done for you, that leaves you with the task of doing something useful with the information the user entered.
-THAT, afterall, is the goal here.... getting user information and acting on it.
+All of the boilerplate code, the event handling, widget creation, frames containing widgets, etc, are **exactly the same** objects and calls that you would be writing if you wrote directly in tkinter, Qt, etc.  With all of this code out of the way and done for you, that leaves you with the task of doing something useful with the information the user entered.
+THAT, after all, is the goal here.... getting user information and acting on it.

 The full complement of Widgets are available to you via PySimpleGUI Elements.
 And those widgets are presented to you in a unique and fun way.